cnJLiu/cnJLiu.github.io/_pages/about.md

 # 🔥 News
 - *2025.06*: &nbsp;🎉🎉 One paper get accepted by IEEE RAL.
+- *2025.05*: &nbsp;🎉🎉 We proposed a computation framework called [Neural Brain](https://arxiv.org/abs/2505.07634) for embodied agents through the lens of neuroscience, providing an innovative research perspective for embodied AI.
+Feel free to get in touch if you have any ideas.
 - *2025.04*: &nbsp;🎉🎉 One paper get accepted by IEEE RAL.
 - *2025.03*: &nbsp;🎉🎉 One paper get accepted by IEEE TPAMI!
 - *2025.03*: &nbsp;🎉🎉 One paper get accepted by IEEE TCyber.